aaronbloomfield/ics/hws/hw-fuzzing.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->
+Typo fixes and minor clarifications are not listed here.
+So far there aren't any significant changes to report.

-- Tue, 3/14: Clarified that there are no spaces in the words in the word list, but `%20` will be used instead.  [common.txt](fuzzing/common.txt) was updated to include all instances of a space with `%20`.

 ### Setup

 This assignment must be done in a recent version of Python.
-You will want to create a virtual environment in Python: `virtualenv fuzzer`.
-You then enter that virtual environment; on Linux it is `source fuzzer/bin/activate`; on Windows it's (something similar).
+You may want to create a virtual environment in Python: `virtualenv fuzzer`.
+You then enter that virtual environment; on Linux it is `source fuzzer/bin/activate`; on Windows it's something similar.

-Next, install all the packages listed in the [requirements.txt](fuzzing/requirements.txt) file via `pip install -r fuzzing/requirements.txt`
+The only additional package you will need is `uvicorn` -- to install it, enter `pip install uvicorn` (or `pip3 install uvicorn`).

 You will need a number of files from this repository to work on this assignment:

 - [fuzzer.py](fuzzing/fuzzer.py.html) ([src](fuzzing/fuzzer.py)): this is where you will write the code for this assignment, and the only file that will be submitted.
 - [args.py](fuzzing/args.py.html) ([src](fuzzing/args.py)) is supporting code for fuzzer.py that does the command-line argument parsing.
 You should not modify this file!
 - [common.txt](fuzzing/common.txt): the word list that we will be using for testing.
 The format is one word per line, with no spaces in the words.
 If a space is in the URL, then `%20` (the URL representation for a space) will be used instead; you do NOT have to replace `%20` with a space in your code.
+- [common-reduced.txt](fuzzing/common-reduced.txt): a smaller word list, described in detail below (in the 'Testing' section)
 - [server.py](fuzzing/server.py.html) ([src](fuzzing/server.py)) code to run a mini web server on your machine for testing.

 #### Calling the code

 The provided code in args.py already handles the command line argument parsing.
 Run `python3 fuzzer.py -h` to see the various options.
 You are going to write the `fuzz()` function in fuzzer.py -- the parameter passed into that function contains the parse command line arguments -- you can print it to the screen during development to see how they are stored (but be sure to remove that print statement -- and any others beyond what is required -- before submission).

+#### Writing the code

+You have to write the `fuzz()` function in [fuzzer.py](fuzzing/fuzzer.py.html) ([src](fuzzing/fuzzer.py)) -- remove the `pass` line that is there once you insert your own code.
+The intent is for you to use the `urllib.request` library; documentation on that can be found [here](https://docs.python.org/3/library/urllib.request.html).

+For the basic fuzzing, you will likely need the `urllib.request.urlopen()` function and the `status` field of the object it returns.

+For advanced fuzzing, you will want to create a `urllib.request.Request` object so that you can set more parameters.

 ### Task 1: Basic fuzzing